sjapharmiah/clienthunter/README.md

   showLoading(`Finding ${biz}s in ${city}...`, 'Searching · Scoring leads · Analyzing web presence');

   try {
-    const res = await fetch('https://noisy-math-baa5.sjapharmiah786.workers.dev/', {
-      method: 'POST',
-      headers: buildHeaders(),
-      body: JSON.stringify({
-        model: 'claude-sonnet-4-6',
-        max_tokens: 1000,
-        messages: [{
-          role: 'user',
-          content: `You are a lead researcher for a web designer targeting US small businesses.
+    const prompt = `You are a lead researcher for a web designer targeting US small businesses.

 Generate ${count} realistic ${biz} leads in ${city} that need a website or better web presence.

-Return ONLY a JSON array, no markdown, no explanation.
+Return ONLY a JSON array, no markdown, no backticks, no explanation.
 Each object:
 {
   "name": "Business name",
   "owner": "Owner first name only",